ryyt-cg/pet-clinic/fiber-petclinic-service/README.md

 # Fiber Pet Clinic Service
-This example inherits every feature from fiber-petclinic-service example.
+This example inherits every feature from gin-petclinic-service example.
 It has a circuit breaker middleware to handle service failures gracefully.

 ## Features
 - Middleware